pthoor/PowerShell/OneDrive/README.md

 # OneDrive
-BulkEnqueueOneDriveSite.ps1 is depricated, please use Request-OneDriveSite.ps1 instead.
+BulkEnqueueOneDriveSite.ps1 is deprecated, please use Request-OneDriveSite.ps1 instead.